 - Physical aggressiveness, such as hitting or pushing others

 - Damaging property

 - You have been told that you need help more than once

 - Road rage

-- You have gotten in trouble at school or work for your anger outbursts
+- You have gotten in trouble at school or work for your angry outbursts

-- You break things, slam doors, throw things, hit walls
+- You break things, slam doors, throw things, or hit walls

 - You scream and yell

 - Thoughts of hurting yourself or someone else